Front end observability

 Let's log two structured events:

-1. useShareholderStakeEditor/changeStakeValid - stake was valid and we will submit a PATCH request
+1. changeStakeValid - stake was valid; we'll submit a PATCH

-2. useShareholderStakeEditor/changeStakeSumError - stakes sum was too high, so we will show an error
+2. changeStakeSumError - stakes sum was too high; we'll show an error

 const handleClickSave = async (e) => {